creditimpact/PURAIFY/communication/codex-notes.md

 engines/platform-builder/src/index.ts:\n  Note: ✅ Blueprint creation logs to Monitoring Engine gateway/src/index.ts:\n  Note: ✅ Gateway logs requests to Monitoring Engine engines/validation/src/index.ts:\n  Note: ✅ Validation results logged to Monitoring Engine
+root-level:
+  Note: ❗ Codex was operating in offline mode due to `offline=true` in `.npmrc`, which blocked installation of packages like `supertest` and `fetch-mock`
+  Note: ✅ `.npmrc` has been updated — Codex can now install new packages and run integration tests as needed